Browns down 2 more coaches for Steelers game, COVID issues

-CLEVELAND (AP) — Down at least five players and three assistant coaches, the Cleveland Browns will try become a playoff team again.
+CLEVELAND (AP) — Down at least five players and three assistant coaches, the Cleveland Browns will try to become a playoff team again.

 Unable to practice most of the week due to COVID-19 cases and protocols, the Browns said Saturday that offensive line coach Bill Callahan and assistant line coach Scott Peters will both miss Sunday’s game against the Pittsburgh Steelers as Cleveland tries to lock up its first postseason berth since 2002.